simplilearn-devops/devops-lesson-1/lab-1.1/README.md

 Note that more CPUs and more memory increase the cost.

 We need to specify a boot disk.
 Select _Change_.
 You will see a list of OS images.
-Slect the _Custom images_ tab.
+Select the _Custom images_ tab.

 Need to define the _Boot disk type_.
 Select _SSD persistent disk_ and give
 it a _Size_ of 200.
 Select _Select_.